walkenho/walkenho.github.io/_posts/2018-08-14-graph-theory-and-networkX-part1.md

 ---
 title: >-
-    Graph Theory and NetworkX - Part 1 Loading and Visualization
+    Graph Theory and NetworkX - Part 1: Loading and Visualization
 tags:
+  - graph theory
   - python
   - networkX
 excerpt: An introduction to graph theory and NetworkX